 This optional exemption was adopted to authorize municipalities to exempt or partially exempt for up to 10 years property in a military facility zone that creates or supports industry, development, or educational or training opportunities.
 This legislation became effective October 5, 2014.

-This mandatory exemption was amended to include widows and widowers of those deceased from a service-connected cause sustained while serving in the United States Armed Forces, or as a member of the National Guard.
+This newly enacted optional exemption allows a municipality, by ordinance approved by the voters, to extend the $150,000 mandatory exemption to widows or widowers of those deceased from a service-connected cause sustained while serving in the United States Armed Forces, or as a member of the National Guard.
 This legislation became effective January 1, 2013.
+Please note that although this exemption was added under AS 29.45.030(e), it is an optional exemption.

 This legislation added optional exemption subsections AS 29.45.050(t) and AS 29.45.050(u) to partially or totally exempt farm structures from taxation.
 This legislation became effective September 26, 2013, and will expire on September 26, 2023.